nasa/openmct/e2e/README.md

 #### Percy.io

 To make this possible, we're leveraging a 3rd party service, [Percy](https://percy.io/).
 This service maintains a copy of all changes, users, scm-metadata, and baselines to verify that the application looks and feels the same _unless approved by a Open MCT developer_.
 To request a Percy API token, please reach out to the Open MCT Dev team on GitHub.
-For more information, please see the official [Percy documentation](https://docs.percy.io/docs/visual-testing-basics)
+For more information, please see the official [Percy documentation](https://docs.percy.io/docs/visual-testing-basics).

+At present, we are using percy with two configuration files: `./e2e/.percy.nightly.yml` and `./e2e/.percy.ci.yml`.
+This is mainly to reduce the number of snapshots.

 ### (Advanced) Snapshot Testing